textnutwriter/textnutwriter.github.io/_posts/2015-10-22-textnut-tip-101-section-1.md

 ### Tip 9/101
-The text can be copied into HTML, by shortcut `ALT-CMD-C`.
-In normal paste, styling text will parsed, any markdown syntax supported text will be converted to markdown text.
-So if you paste **bold** and *emphasis* into rich editor, it remains formats, if paste into markdown mode, it will be parsed to markdown text.
-Using shortcut `ALT-CMD-V` to avoid this conversion.
+The text can be copied into HTML by shortcut `ALT-CMD-C`.
+When pasting, styling text will be parsed, any markdown syntax supported format will be converted to markdown.
+So if you paste **bold** and *emphasis* into rich editor, it remains formats, if paste at markdown mode, it will be parsed to markdown text.
+Using shortcut `ALT-CMD-V` to always paste as plain text.

 ### Tip 10/101
 Library is self-managed container for your documents.
 The document can contains images.
-In next major version, Library will support iCloud synchronisation. `Linked External Folder` is any folders in your MAC, most scenario is using this feature to manage files in your *Dropbox*.
+In future release, Library will support iCloud synchronisation. *Linked External Folder* is any folders in your MAC, the possible scenario is using this feature to manage files in your *Dropbox*.

 ----